EYW wants your food photos!

 EYW wants your food stories!

-What: These rust-colored grasshoppers, usually served fried and seasoned with chile, lime, garlic, onion, and/or salt, are nearly everywhere you look in Oaxaca—though they’re technically in season spring through early fall.
-They constitute an old food tradition in these parts as a cheap and plentiful protein.
+Chapulines are rust-colored grasshoppers, usually served fried and seasoned with chile, lime, garlic, onion, and/or salt, and they're nearly everywhere you look in Oaxaca—though they’re technically in season spring through early fall.
+They constitute an old food tradition in these parts as a cheap and plentiful protein, and they are so ingrained in Oaxacan culture that you kinda gotta try at least one if you're here.
 Bug phobes, be warned: These are whole, toasted grasshoppers that look like grasshoppers.
+There's no hiding the fact!

 NOTE: We cannot in good conscience recommend eating a whole plate of chapulines, as they are still believed to contain high amounts of lead.
 Trying a few won’t hurt, though pregnant women and children should avoid them.

-Where: Our photo is from Casa de la Abuela (951-516-3544; Hidalgo 616, map) in the zócalo’s northwest corner, where the chapulines are fried in olive oil with minced onion and served with tortillas and guacamole.
-It’s a little less daring of a presentation than straight-up grasshoppers at a market, where they usually appear as dense, dark heaps with little insect limbs sticking out every which way.
+Where: Trying your chapulines in a restaurant is probably the least intimidating way to go about it.
+Our photo is from Casa de la Abuela (951-516-3544; Hidalgo 616, map) in the zócalo’s northwest corner, where the chapulines are fried in olive oil with minced onion and served with tortillas and guacamole.
+It's just an appetizer!
+Compare that presentation to the traditional way you'll find them, as straight-up fried grasshoppers in a bag at a market: dense, dark heaps; little limbs sticking out every which way.

 When: Daily, 1pm-10pm